 We all create meaning of the world around us through our own life experiences.
-So weather we are reading about a phantasy world of the future or stepping back in time.
 Authors quite often use their own real life experiences when writing a fictional story.

 The illustration above is a colored pencil drawing of the home I grew up in.
 My mother used our front porch as an outdoor living room for family and friends to pass the time.
 A place where advice was garnered, jokes were told, melodies were sung, and stories were spun.
 It was a place where my mother told tales that taught us the cultural ideals of family, friends, and community.
 I’ve carried her lessons into my approach to writing.